avmotamed/GA-Projects/README.md

 # GA Projects
 Data Science Projects

-This repository containing data science projects completed during my time at General Assembly.
+This repository contains data science projects completed during my time at General Assembly.
 They vary from very simple (an early lab on basic python class use) to more complex Bayes and Machine Learning projects.